theupdateframework/taps/tap9.md

 is incompatible with the key type, then the client MUST NOT attempt to resolve the error and MUST NOT verify any signatures from the key.

-We define two keytypes at present: 'rsa' and 'ed25519'.
+We define two different key types and three signature schemes below.

+Key types: 'rsa' and 'ed25519'

+Signature schemes: 'rsassa-pss-sha256', 'rsa-pkcsv1.5', and 'ed25519'

+However, TUF is not restricted to any particular key type, signature scheme, or cryptographic library.

 The 'rsa' format is: